natelazoyan/DS223-Marketing-Analytics-Group-Project-Group2/feedback.md

 By the end of the 3rd Milestone you must:

-Fix folders and their relationships
+Fix folders and their relationships.

 If you manage the complete the above points by Friday(before the class) you will get **20/20**